-For instance, instead of manually sending out a welcome email to everyone who signs up for your service, you can set up a trigger that automatically sends a welcome email every time a new person signs up.
+For instance, instead of manually sending out a welcome email to everyone who signs up for your service, you can set up a trigger to do this automatically.

 You write the email once, but it continues to work hard and reach all your subscribers exactly when they need it.